 HIV relies on the host cell it injects itself into to continue the cycle.
 By implicating road blocks in this process through protease inhibitors, there is a possibility of halting the replication and spread of the HIV virus.

-7 Steps of the HIV Life Cycle:
+7 Steps of the HIV Life Cycle

 How to stop the replication cycle?

 There are 6 drug classes available to treat HIV through the interruption of the HIV cycle.
 They include the nucleoside reverse transcriptase inhibitors (NRTIs), non-nucleoside reverse transcriptase inhibitors (NNRTIs), protease inhibitors (PIs), fusion and entry inhibitors, pharmacokinetic enhancers, and integrase strand transfer inhibitors (INSTIs).
-The Protease Inhibitor class of drugs affects the last step of the cycle, hindering the maturation of the virus by not breaking up the protein chains into its infectious form.
-Interrupting this last step can potentially stop the virus' replication.
-Learn more about using protease inhibitors against viruses here.FDA-Approved Protease HIV Medicines

-Protease Inhibitors (PIs) block HIV protease | |||
+Protease inhibitors that block HIV protease | |||

 Atazanavir (atazanavir sulfate, ATV) | Reyataz | June 20, 2003 | |